ursooperduper/sicp/sicp-ex-1-5.md

 ## Solution

-For an interpreter that uses applicative-order evaluation, Ben's test will never end because (p) keeps evaluating over and over again.
+For an interpreter that uses applicative-order evaluation, Ben's test will never end because (p) keeps evaluating - infinite recursion.
 In normal-order evaluation, the evaluation will execute one step at a time (resulting in 0).